Energinet-DataHub/ARCHIVED-geh-charges/README.md

 Welcome to the charges domain of the [Green Energy Hub project](https://github.com/Energinet-DataHub/green-energy-hub)

-The charges domain is responsible for keeping track of price lists of grid companies and prices set by laws on the national level (fees and taxes).
+The charges domain is responsible for keeping track of price lists of Grid Access Providers and Transmission System Operators (TSO).
+A charge may be a fee, a subscription or a tariff, where the latter has the option of being a tax.

 In addition, the charges domain also keeps track of which of these prices a specific metering point is assigned to at any given moment in time.